 - Urine.

-Once in the air, they hang suspended and can be breathed in by humans.
+Once in the air, they hang suspended and can be breathed in by humans, therefore, causing an issue for allergy-prone humans.

 How Long Do Cat Allergies Last?